sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 expect(store['#book_retry']['disabled']).toBe(true)
 -->

 Now it’s much easier to read.

-(And we’ll talk about names like `data` later.)
+I> We talk about names like `data` later in this chapter.

 ## The larger the scope, the longer the name